Roots & River Instructors

 Machelle has 25 years of experience as a yoga teacher, massage therapist, and childbirth educator.
-She holds a Masters Degree in mythology and depth psychology from Pacifica Graduate Institute and is currently pursing her 500 hour advanced yoga teacher training in yoga psychology with Ashley Turner.
+She holds a Masters Degree in mythology and depth psychology from Pacifica Graduate Institute and recently completed a 500 hour advanced yoga teacher training in yoga psychology.
 Machelle leads therapeutic movement through Vinyasa Yoga and Yin Yoga in a way that weaves together yogic teachings with modern scientific research on tissue rehabilitation, traditional medicines, and psychology.
 This approach to the whole person aids one in feeling and understanding the bodymind connection both somatically and intellectually.
 Specializing in the health and rehabilitation of fascia, connective tissues, and joints, Machelle is committed to serving students in a way that best fits their unique abilities and anatomic structure.
 Machelle combines storytelling, archetypes, poetry, neuroscience, psychology, and Five Element Meridian Theory across a variety of yoga styles in a way that is always aimed at facilitating a creative and grounded approach to self-development for each participant.

 Ruthie Campbell, RYT 500 - Yoga Instructor

 Ruthie is certified in Prana Flow affiliate training and studied with Maria Garre, Shiva Rea, Dr. Vasant Lad, Radhe, Lorin and Camille Roche.
 In addition, she has advanced training in Yin Yoga and continues to study Ayurveda and yoga therapy.
 Ruthie is a lifelong yoga student and practitioner and believes that a sustained yoga practice, including asanas, pranayama and meditation, can help one to live a life of peace and contentment while maintaining a healthy, strong body.